ReproNim/reproman/docs/source/sandbox/hierarchy.rst

                  If False (default), change should be persistent and reflected in running commands there later and/or generated image
                - `format` is to allow format using already existing variables  (e.g. PATH=/blah:{PATH})
-               - not yet sure if we would like to expose that ARG handling from cmdline API as docker does
+               - I don't think we need to expose that ARG handling from cmdline API as docker does at this level
                - internally should maintain two versions I guess (session_only and overall)
                  - idea: could generalize by adding `space=None` argument which would instruct within which env space it would be stored.
 E.g. space=`session` would be identical to session_only.
-                   But becomes somewhat incongruent since after this one is done .set_runner(cmd, space=None)
+                   But becomes somewhat incongruent since after this one is done we want the one without any spaces

+                   Might be difficult/cumbersome to make it generic across all sessions, may be only via generating (e.g. /root/.niceman/spaces/SPACE) and sourcing them for every command run in case of docker since we can't otherwise augment env.
+Having a single "session_only" makes it easi(er)

+            .set_runner(cmd, space=None) -- might go away
                - set the command which would be used to run each command, e.g. `eatmydata` ??? or should not be as generic...? may be we need some kind of execution profiles (again -- `space`) so I could say ".set_envvar('DEBIAN_FRONTEND', 'noninteractive', space='deb'); .set_runner('eatmydata', space='deb')"
+               - might be avoided if we create a shim for commands we care to run through `eatmydata` and then `.copy_files_into('shims/', '/usr/local/niceman/bootstrap/shims')` `.set_envvar('PATH', '/usr/local/niceman/bootstrap/shims:{PATH}', space='apt')` This way we could control via spaces where we want eatmydata assistance and for which tools

             .get_env(session=False)
                - with `session` True, would return also .source_file(filename, args=[])
                - needed to activate conda/pip/modules envs
-            .copy_files_into(src, dest, ...)
+            .copy_files_into(src, dest, ..., permissions=?, recursive=False)
             # if to aim for better coverage of Dockerfile "API".
 Could be made supported for others (singularity, ssh, localhost)
             .set_user(user)
             .set_entry_command(cmd)